KerenLab/CellTune-App/docs/documentation/getting-started/data-preparation/images.md

 Initial Zarr generation will be significantly slower on remote file systems due to high I/O latency.
 We recommend storing data in a dedicated project directory under `CellTune_Data/`.
+Currently on Windows, the image data that you are importing must be on the same drive (C:, D:, E:, etc) as the project folder you are creating due to hard-linking.

 **Recommended Workflow for Remote Data**